 Ticks drink the blood of humans and other mammals.
-The idea of blood-sucking parasites is hideous enough, but ticks can carry serious, sometimes deadly diseases.
-Keep up to date on tick-related health issues, and protect yourself from their bites.
+Because they can carry serious, sometimes deadly diseases, it's important to keep up to date on tick-related health issues, and protect yourself from their bites.

 Note: This field guide page is intended to supply basic introductory biology and natural history information about three Missouri species of ticks.
 It is not intended to diagnose tick-borne diseases or provide treatment information.
 If you are experiencing possible symptoms of tick-borne illness or have questions about medical issues, please consult your doctor or other health care provider.
 If you have a tick-borne illness, it is important to begin treatment as soon as possible.
-For up-to-date, detailed information about tick-borne diseases, consult the US Centers for Disease Control and Prevention (CDC) and the Missouri Department of Health and Senior Services (links at bottom of this page).
+For up-to-date, detailed information about tick-borne diseases, consult the US Centers for Disease Control and Prevention (CDC) and the Missouri Department of Health and Senior Services.

-Our three species of hard ticks are mites with 8 legs, a small plate over their mouthparts, and tough "skin" (making it hard to crush a tick).
-Adults are 1/16 to 1/4 inch long (about the size of a sesame seed).
-When engorged with blood, ticks swell up to about 3/8 inch long and turn gray.
+In their adult forms, our three species of hard ticks have 8 legs, a small plate over the main body on the top side, and tough "skin" (making it hard to crush a tick).
+Adults (depending on species) are 1/16 to 1/4 inch long (ticks are often described as about the size of a sesame seed).
+When engorged with blood, ticks may swell up to about 3/8 inch long and turn gray (especially the females).
+Younger, nymph forms also have 8 legs.
 During the larval, so-called seed tick stage, ticks have 6 legs and are about as large as a poppy seed.

 Three species of hard ticks are commonly encountered in Missouri:

 Lone star tick (Amblyomma americanum) — Females are easily identified by the white dot in the center of the back.
 Males often have dots or white streaks on the edge of their bodies.
 Very common in Missouri.